hyperfield/ai-file-sorter/README.md

      libqt6widgets6 libcurl4 libjsoncpp25 libfmt9 libopenblas0-pthread
    ```
    Ensure that the Qt platform plugins are installed (on Ubuntu 22.04 this is provided by `qt6-wayland`).
-   GPU acceleration additionally requires an NVIDIA driver with the matching CUDA runtime (`nvidia-cuda-toolkit` or the vendor packages).
+   GPU acceleration additionally requires either a working Vulkan 1.2+ stack (Mesa, AMD/Intel/NVIDIA drivers) or, for NVIDIA users, the matching CUDA runtime (`nvidia-cuda-toolkit` or vendor packages).
+The launcher automatically prefers Vulkan when both are present and falls back to CPU if neither is available.
 2. **Install the package**
    ```bash
    sudo apt install ./aifilesorter_1.0.0_amd64.deb